The rich history of Kern Studios dates back to 1932, when the first mule-drawn float was built on the back of a garbage wagon.

 THE CREATION OF MARDI GRAS WORLD

 After many requests for private tours of Kern Studios from people wanting a sneak-peak of Mardi Gras, the Kerns decided to open up the working studio to the public.
 In 1984, Mardi Gras World was created as a tourist attraction to provide visitors a behind-the-scenes look of our work.
-Widely successful, the attraction draws over 150,000 visitors from all over the world each year.
+Widely successful, the attraction draws hundreds of thousands of visitors from all over the world each year.